Summer Camp SAFETY

 Do children need to wear masks at sports camp or summer camp?
 Are masks mandatory or recommended for physical activity?

-Children under 12 are not required to wear cloth face coverings.
 Children over the age of 2 should wear cloth face coverings when not actively engaged in physical activity to reduce the risk for transmission only if the parent and provider determine they can reliably wear, remove, and handle masks following CDC guidance throughout the day.
-Children under 12 wearing a cloth face covering shall be actively monitored by Personnel at all times.
+Children under 12 wearing a cloth face covering shall be actively monitored by our camp personnel at all times.

-Generally, yes.
-The guidance requires the business to ensure that all Personnel comply with the SSP requirements and adhere to all requirements of the Facial Coverings Order and the Social Distancing Protocol as required by the Shelter in Place Order.
+Yes.
+The guidance requires the business to ensure that all personnel comply with the SSP requirements and adhere to all requirements of the Facial Coverings Order and the Social Distancing Protocol as required by the Shelter in Place Order.

 Are we able to hold outdoor group activities?
 Can we run outdoor classes for our students?